Permanent WayOn this page

 The machine uses a 6-cylinder vertical inline KOEL diesel engine (HA694) for its motive power.
 In addition to laying track, the machine can load and unload itself from BFR flat wagons.

 For track inspection and monitoring by mechanical means, IR also now uses laser-based contactless track-recording cars for measuring rail corrugation.
-Portable accelerometers and optical rail profile measurement systems are in use in trials in some places with large scale use expected in the next few years.
+Portable accelerometers and optical rail profile measurement systems are also used.

 Q. What is included in the 3-tier maintenance regime?